appvia/tako/README.md

 Describing Compose services as Kubernetes services requires an extra layer that translates between these different worlds.

-Furthermore, since you're moving your app to Kubernetes, you're moving from a development mindset to sharing your app for testing, staging and at some publishing to a production environment.
+Furthermore, since you're moving your app to Kubernetes, you're moving from a development mindset to sharing your app for testing, staging and at some point publishing to a production environment.

 So, it would be great if you can capture the different toggles required beyond development for different environments from the start.